zirkoni/zmenu/README.md

     - The examples should give you an idea what you need to write
 3. Run ZMENU.BAT
 4. Keys:
-    - Up/down arrow keys
+    - Up/down/left/right arrow keys
-    - Enter runs currently selected item
+    - Enter runs the currently selected item
     - Esc to exit
     - You can also type a number to jump to index
         - Enter and escape keys work for accept/exit here as well